You're just a few steps away from seeing our best deals where you live.

 Unlimited broadband suits:

 As you may have already suspected, unlimited broadband isn't always completely unlimited.
-If you’re on an ADSL line, you share your internet connection with the people around you.
-Couple that with the fact that there is a limit to the amount of information that ADSL lines can transmit and it leaves broadband providers with little alternative but to put some sort of restriction in place on heavy downloaders.
+If you’re on an ADSL line, you share your internet connection with the surrounding properties.
+Couple that with the fact that there is a limit to the amount of information that ADSL lines can transmit, and it leaves broadband providers with little alternative but to put some sort of restriction in place on heavy downloaders.

 For this reason, ISPs try to make sure that 'super users' don't unfairly slow down the connection for others by subjecting users to fair usage policies.